aaron-lim/rrsoft/README.md

 And implemented a new data warehouse ETL using Ruby and Star Schema (the old data warehouse was built only to serve ad hoc reports, and  use copy-paste-modify technique to serve different kind of reports)

 ### [Shoegal](http://www.shoegal.com)
-A company that sell high fashion shoe at fast fashion price
+A company that sells high fashion shoe at fast fashion price

 ##### Co-founder and coder @ *Shoegal 2015 - present*
 My partner and me build the site.
 We fully handle the technical and UX part